Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Algorithms

-\subsection{Baseline Algorithms}
+\subsection{Baseline algorithms}

 We evaluate several baseline algorithms in addition to D-NSS.
 The naive alternative to D-NSS is to recompute a solution from scratch every time problem dynamics occur.
 We refer to this procedure as 0-NSS.
 0-NSS has the same theoretical complexities as D-NSS.
-We also evaluate dynamic variations of the \textit{Distributed Stochastic Search (DSA)} algorithm \cite{dsa,shreya}.
+We also evaluate dynamic variations of the \textit{Distributed Stochastic Search Algorithm} (DSA) \citep{dsa,shreya}.
 D-DSA uses Algorithm \ref{alg:repair} to repair DSA solutions.
 Likewise, 0-DSA runs DSA from scratch every time the problem changes.
 These DSA variants have a complexity of $O(|A|{\cdot}|R|)$ per iteration.
 Dynamic DSA is one of the most lightweight DDCOP solvers and can be deployed without violating the constraint graph assumptions of DCOSP.
-Other DDCOP algorithms such as a dynamic variation of MGM \cite{mgm}, would also incur a computation and communication complexity of $O(|A|{\cdot}|R|)$ per iteration.
+Other DDCOP algorithms such as a dynamic variation of MGM \citep{mgm}, would also incur a computation and communication complexity of $O(|A|{\cdot}|R|)$ per iteration.
 Due to the scale of the problem instances and the constraints of satellite computation and communication, we are unable to evaluate any exponential-time algorithms.

 We include two baseline non-communication-reliant algorithms: random and greedy.
-Both of these algorithms construct a schedule for a satellite without reasoning about other agents.
+Both of these algorithms construct a schedule for an agent without reasoning about other agents.
 These algorithms transition schedules after the dynamics occur by removing redundant tasks.
 The random solver randomly inserts tasks into an agent's schedule while the greedy algorithm orders tasks by their start time and iteratively inserts them into a schedule in a single pass.
-Although simple, a greedy solver is comparable to deployed planners on spacecraft \cite{m2020-planner-astra2022}.
+Although simple, a greedy solver is comparable to deployed planners on spacecraft \citep{m2020-planner-astra2022,Chien25:Dynamic}.
+We summarize the per-agent complexity of the DDCOP algorithms in Table \ref{tab:complexity}.
+It is assumed that all agents know the request set.
+Therefore, the fully decentralized algorithms incur no communication.
+In the table, $T$ is the number of dynamics of the DDCOP and $k$ is the number of iterations of iterative algorithms.

-Finally, we use the construction outlined previously to obtain optimal and near-optimal solutions.
-For small problems, we obtain an optimal solution by constructing a static COSP instance and solving it with a centralized branch and bound.
-For large problems, computing an optimal solution is not computationally feasible, so we lower bound the optimal solution using \textit{Squeaky Wheel Optimization (SWO)} \cite{swo}, an incomplete centralized solver.
+Finally, we use the previously outlined construction to obtain optimal and near-optimal solutions.
+For small problems, we obtain an optimal solution by constructing the static COSP instance and solving it with a centralized branch and bound.
+For large problems, computing an optimal solution is not computationally feasible so we lower bound the optimal solution using \textit{squeaky wheel optimization (SWO)} \citep{swo}, an incomplete centralized solver.